Reading Time: 6 minutes

 The modern-day consumer demands consistent personalization in offerings across channels be it SMS, in-app, push, or social media.
 Hence, providing that consistent seamless experience via the use of analytics, AI and personalization have become of paramount importance.

-2022 will no longer be about relying on third-party data and cookies in giving a more personalized customer experience.
+2023 will no longer be about relying on third-party data and cookies to give a more personalized customer experience.
 Instead, the focus will be on using AI-driven personalization and automation tools that enable brands to drive a more human-centric approach.
 Organizations will be able to provide the right content and offer while tailoring everything to a personalized and seamless customer purchase journey.
 Businesses will revolve around the personalization of a customer’s journey.
 Those who prioritize quality customer experiences will be the ones who will emerge victorious!

 Here’s What You Should Read Next